 ROW_FORMAT=COMPRESSED.
-See Limits on InnoDB Tables for details.
+See InnoDB Limits for details.
 This change is also backported to MySQL 5.5.14.
 If you downgrade from one of these releases or higher, to an earlier release with a lower length limit, the index prefix keys could be truncated at 767 bytes or the downgrade could fail.
 This issue could only occur if the configuration option

 innodb_large_prefixwas enabled on the server being downgraded.

 As of MySQL 5.6, the